annakarlasganderla/annakarlasganderla/README.md

 I'm currently working on personal projects to improve my knowledge and trying to learn new technologies.

-- 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and NODEJS
 - 📫 How to reach me: @sganderlakarlaanna

 <p align="left">